550 Madison Avenue: Office spaces

 After Sony moved into the building in 1992, Gwathmey Siegel renovated the interior with additional staircases, as well as doors topped with glass panels.
 The offices were refitted with sound systems and Sony videocassette recorder systems.
 The spaces were generally more flexible than under AT&T's occupancy, as they were meant to accommodate record and movie production.
-A conference center for Sony was also installed on the 28th floor.
-The AT&T executive offices on the 35th floor were retained and an executives' dining club called the Sony Club was opened within the space.
-By 2020, the seventh floor was being renovated into amenity space, including a food hall, fitness center, library, screening room, and pool hall.
+A conference center for Sony was also installed on the twenty-eighth floor.
+The AT&T executive offices on the thirty-fifth floor were retained, and an executives' dining club called the Sony Club was opened within the space.

 History

-AT&T was established in 1885 and had occupied a headquarters at 195 Broadway in Lower Manhattan since 1916.
-In the subsequent decades, AT&T became the world's largest corporation, and maintenance costs on the headquarters had increased significantly.
-With its continued growth, AT&T acquired land for a new facility in Basking Ridge, New Jersey, in 1970, although the company repudiated claims that it was fleeing for the suburbs.
-Furthermore, John D. deButts, who became AT&T's CEO in 1972, wished to construct a new Midtown headquarters as a monument to the company and to boost his own name recognition.
+AT&T was established in 1885 and had been headquartered at 195 Broadway in Lower Manhattan since 1916.
+In the subsequent decades, AT&T became the world's largest telephone company, and maintenance costs on its headquarters increased.
+With its continued growth, AT&T acquired land for a new facility in Basking Ridge, New Jersey, in 1970, although the company denied that it was fleeing to the suburbs.
+John D. deButts, who became AT&T's CEO in 1972, also wished to construct a new Midtown headquarters as a monument to the company and to boost his own name recognition.
 The 195 Broadway headquarters had a capacity of only 2,000 workers, but AT&T had 5,800 headquarters workers by the mid-1970s, most of them in New Jersey.